 The pieces of his loyal, holly and phoenix feather wand lay scattered across Salazar’s desk.
 Harry brushed his fingertips over them.
 Cold, smooth wood rolled beneath his fingers.

 ‘They broke your wand,’ Salazar hissed.
 ‘Strike back!
-Take from them what they took from you!’
-Slytherin’s wand fountained a stream of silver sparks.
-His snake reared and bared its fangs.
+Take from them what they took from you.’
+Slytherin’s wand fountained a stream of silver sparks and his snake reared and bared its fangs.
 ‘A wand is like a piece of you.
-They might as well have carved a chunk from your flesh!’
+They might as well have carved a chunk from your flesh.’

 ‘I’m not going back.
 I’ll never go back.’

 Salazar released a long breath.
 ‘Perhaps that is wise.
-I’ve always had a temper and a tendency to try and see others suffer the pain they’d inflicted on me.
 Revenge is the Ouroboros, never-ending and self-devouring.’

 ‘A bond for a bond.
 The friendship they held for the wand they broke.
 I suppose that’s fair.’